paulz/CrashInAVAudioRecorderInit/README.md

-# CrashInAVAudioRecorderInit
+# Crash In AVAudioRecorder init

+## Project demonstrating a bug in AVFoundation

-Crash in AVAudioRecorder init when using invalid URL
+[AVAudioRecorder init](https://developer.apple.com/documentation/avfoundation/avaudiorecorder/1388386-init) is crashing when using invalid URL.

+Expected behaviour: return error and nil value, as per documentation.